MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 <br>
 - **Mozaic's asset state**, at transition $t$

-    - Asset snapshot just before the transition that takes place at time $t$:
+    - Asset snapshot just before the transition that takes place at transition $t$:

         $MS^t = (Tokens, Deposits^t, - \space Withdrawals^t, Rewards^t, Stakes^t)$

         Or, simply, $MS^t = (T, D^t, - \space W^t, R^t, S^t)$

+        Note the "-" sign only applies to the asset amount of each element of the vector.

-    - Asset snapshot just after the transition that takes place at time $t$:
+    - Asset snapshot just after the transition $t$:

         $MS^{t+} = (Tokens, 0Deposits, - \space 0Withdrawals, 0Rewards, optimal \space Stakes^t)$

         Or, simply, $MS^{t+} = (T, 0D, - \space 0W, 0R, optimal \space S^t)$

-        , where 0D, 0D, and 0R are a vector of zero values in their respective vector lengths.
+        , where 0D, 0D, and 0R are a vector of zero valued elements of their respective types.

 <br>

 ###  7.3. <a name='Formula'></a>Formula